Terry Baker: Professional career

+Baker was converted to running back by the Rams in 1964.

+He scored his only touchdowns in his final season of 1965.
+He caught 8 passes for 82 yards against the Chicago Bears on September 26; he caught a ten-yard pass from Bill Munson in the fourth quarter that served as the go-ahead points in a 30–28 win.
+The next week against the Minnesota Vikings, Baker caught a 38-yard pass from Gabriel in the first quarter, but the Rams lost 38-35 while he caught four passes for 61 yards.
+He scored his last touchdown on October 17, 1965, rushing the ball one yard in his only carry against the San Francisco 49ers in a loss.

 In total, Baker rushed 58 times for 210 yards in his career with thirty catches for 302 yards in three seasons with the Rams as quarterback-turned-halfback-turned-receiver before he was released in the summer of 1966.
-He went to the Edmonton Eskimos of the Canadian Football League (CFL), while earning a J.D. at the University of Southern California Law School, studying at night during football and full-time in the offseason.
-A pulled muscle in the groin alongside a dispute about a contract while he tried to take the bar exam in Oregon led to the end of his career.
-He then returned to Portland where he was a founding partner at the law firm Tonkon Torp.
+He went to the Edmonton Eskimos of the Canadian Football League (CFL), while earning a J.D. at the University of Southern California Law School, studying at night during football season and full-time in the offseason.
+He was a backup QB and running back with Eskimos but played sparingly.
+A pulled muscle in the groin, alongside a dispute about a contract while he tried to take the bar exam in Oregon, led to the end of his professional football career.
+Baker would then return to Portland, where he was a founding partner at the law firm Tonkon Torp.

 Later years

 Baker was inducted into the State of Oregon Sports Hall of Fame in 1980, the College Football Hall of Fame in 1982 and the Oregon State University Sports Hall of Fame in 1988.
 Oregon State has retired his No. 11 football jersey, the only number retired by the football team.